-- Suzy Kassem, Rise Up and Salute the Sun: The Writings of Suzy Kassem
+$-\,\mbox{Suzy}$ Kassem, Rise Up and Salute the Sun: The Writings of Suzy Kassem

-19 This piece was originally written as a Chapter for Peter Drucker's Leader of the Future series - Leading Beyond the Walls, in 1999.
+10 This misses were emiginally symitten as a Chamber for Detail Drugsker's Leader of the 19 This piece was originally written as a Chapter for Peter Drucker's Leader of the Future series - Leading Beyond the Walls , in 1999.
 As it appears here, the original chapter has been adapted for this book.
+Volume 1